esprit-dev/homebridge-dummy/README.md

     - Only works with `Lightbulb`, `Outlet`, and `Switch`
     - Valid values are `CarbonDioxideSensor`, `CarbonMonoxideSensor`, `ContactSensor`, `LeakSensor`, `MotionSensor`, `OccupancySensor`, or `SmokeSensor`

+- `temperatureUnits` - Units to use for thermostats, either 'C' or 'F'

 - `defaultOn` — Initial value.
 Default _ON_ = true, default _OFF_ = false

 - `defaultBrightness` — If set, lightbulb will have additional dimmer settings with this default brightness percentage